ministryofjustice/analytical-platform/README.md

 The Markdown syntax may use [kramdown](https://kramdown.gettalong.org/syntax.html) TBC.

-While editing the files locally, you can start a Docker container that will use Middleman to act as a server hosting the webpages.
+While editing the files locally, you can start a Docker container that will use Middleman to act as a server hosting the web pages.
 See [preview docs](#preview-docs).

 Every change should be reviewed in a pull request, no matter how minor.
 PR request reviewer/s should be enabled within the main branch protection settings.